lee-dohm/stargate-rp-resources/people.md

 The species of sapient humanoid indigenous to Earth.
 The term _Tau'ri_ specifically refers to the humans of Earth.

+### Everyman Skills

+#### Non-Earth Human

+These are any humans that are not Jaffa or Tau'ri, generally raised in a culture enslaved by the Goa'uld and kept at a low level of technology.

+* Acting
+* Climbing
+* Concealment
+* Conversation
+* Deduction
+* Native language (4 points' worth, no literacy)
+* Paramedics (Healing)
+* Persuasion
+* One PS at 11-
+* Shadowing
+* Stealth
+* TF: Horses, or small wind-powered boats
+* AK: Home country or region 8-

+#### Tau'ri

+The Tau'ri are humans of Earth.
+Because the Tau'ri characters (player or non-player) will be members of the SGC, these everyman skills represent someone raised in one of the developed countries of the world such as the United States, Canada, or Russia.

+* Acting
+* Climbing
+* Concealment
+* Conversation
+* Deduction
+* Native Language (4 points' worth, including literacy)
+* Paramedics
+* Persuasion
+* One PS at 11-
+* Shadowing
+* Stealth
+* TF: Small motorized ground vehicles
+* AK: Home country or region 8-

 ## Jaffa

 A subspieces of humans who serve the [Goa'uld](#goauld) and incubate the Goa'uld larva, called _prim'tah_, in marsupial-like pouches.

+### Everyman Skills

+This set of everyman skills is for Jaffa that were raised in service to a Goa'uld.

+* Acting
+* Climbing
+* Concealment
+* Conversation
+* Deduction
+* Native language (4 points' worth, no literacy)
+* Persuasion
+* One PS at 11-
+* Shadowing
+* Stealth
+* TF: One Goa'uld vehicle (see [the list](alien-technology.md#starships) for reference)
+* AK: Home country or region 8-

 ### Template: Implanted Jaffa